-Use Reson 7125 (or mid-water) multi-beam system aboard NOAA Ship Nancy Foster to collect acoustic and backscatter data for preparation of maps of habitats in and around GRNMS.
-Multibeam operations will occur 24 hours/day during the first few days of the cruise (until mapping the entire sanctuary has been completed; estimated to require 4 days), and then take place primarily at night at locations outside the sanctuary during the remainder of the cruise.
+Use Reson 7125 (or mid-water) multi-beam system aboard NOAA Ship Nancy Foster to collect acoustic and backscatter data for preparation of maps of habitats around GRNMS.
+Multibeam operations will occur primarily at night at locations outside the sanctuary.